 So now we have a killer looking sky.
 That’s great!
 But it’s important not to miss what else took on some deep blues when you make that move.
 Look at the supports for the Epcot dome (circled in red):

-I wanted deeper blue skies but Lightroom doesn’t know what is sky and what’s not sky.
+I wanted a deeper blue sky but Lightroom doesn’t know what in the image is sky and what’s not.
 When you darken blue with Lightroom you’ll bring extra blue into shadows and other areas of your image.
-That may not sound like a big deal but for me it’s the difference between a great shot and an OK shot.
+That may not sound like a big deal but for me it’s the difference between an OK shot and a great shot.
 The quick fix for removing extra blue with Lightroom is to use the adjustment brush to paint in a color temperature correction on areas where you have a blue color cast.
 Here’s a look at where I applied the adjustment brush on this image to remove the excessive blue:

 To see where I’m painting I use the overlay feature (press the “O” key to toggle the red overlay Mask on and off).
 Once I finish painting where I don’t want extra blue I moved the temperature slider away from blue (moving it to the right) until I was happy with the result.
 I don’t want to remove all the blue but I don’t want a distracting color cast.
 When you’re happy you can go ahead and close the adjustment brush panel by clicking the “close” button.
 In this case I used values of +19 temp and +14 hue to correct the blue cast.

-With the skie a deep blue and the color casts under control you can proceed to add more enhancements such as sharpening, contrast and any artistic touches like a vignette.
+With the sky a deep blue and the color casts under control you can proceed to add more enhancements such as sharpening, contrast and any artistic touches like a vignette.

 Landscape photography tip #2 – Take advantage of post production software to get the most from your landscape and travel shots